 Everyone that enjoys these mountains is different.
 Different religions, different skin colors, different political beliefs, different ways of life are all welcome in the mountains.
 Respect those around you, have patience, and be nice.
 Save the banter for the politicians.

-The people you interact with most during your visit are the frontline workers that do their best to ensure every person's trip memorable and enjoyable.
+The people you interact with most during your visit are the frontline workers that do their best to ensure every person's trip memorably and enjoyable.
 During busy months, frontline workers have to deal with a lot of travelers and are pushed to full bandwidth.
-Be kind to them, remember they are human too and don't rude to your waiter/waitress, bartender, cashier or tour guide.
+Be kind to them, remember they are human too and don't rude to your waiter/waitress, bartender, cashier, or tour guide.

 As cities continue to expand, we are expanding into a land that once belonged to animals.
 Respect them when you're in their space.
 Don't feed them, don't scare them, be quiet when they're around and don't leave your trash for them to get into.
 They will leave you alone if you mind your own business.